Faust (band)

 Faust (/de/, English: "fist") are a German rock band from Hamburg.
-Formed in 1971 by producer and former music journalist Uwe Nettelbeck, the group was originally composed of Werner "Zappi" Diermaier (b.1949), Hans Joachim Irmler (b.1950), Arnulf Meifert, Jean-Hervé Péron (b.1949), Rudolf Sosna (1946 – 1996) and Gunther Wüsthoff, working with engineer Kurt Graupner.
+Formed in 1970 by producer and former music journalist Uwe Nettelbeck (1940 - 2007), the group was originally composed of Werner "Zappi" Diermaier (b.1949), Hans Joachim Irmler (b.1950), Arnulf Meifert (b.1943), Jean-Hervé Péron (b.1949), Rudolf Sosna (1946 – 1996) and Gunther Wüsthoff, working with engineer Kurt Graupner.
 Their work was oriented around dissonance, improvisation, and experimental electronic approaches, and would influence subsequent ambient and industrial music.
 They are considered a central act of West Germany's 1970s krautrock movement.

+Since 1990, the band's members have reunited in various formations to tour and record as Faust, often with different versions of the band existing simultaneously.
+As of 2026, Diermaier, Irmler, Péron and Wüsthoff all lead separate versions of the band.

 They have been cited as an influence by Radiohead, Swell Maps, Throbbing Gristle, Cabaret Voltaire, Stereolab, Simple Minds, Sonic Youth, Mark E. Smith, Nurse with Wound and Madlib.

 History

-1971–1975
+1970–1975

-Faust formed in 1971 in the rural setting of Wümme.
-They secured a recording contract with Polydor and soon began recording their debut, Faust, which sold poorly but received critical acclaim for its innovative approach and established a devoted fan base.
+Faust formed in 1970 under the aegis of Uwe Nettelbeck in Hamburg, where their future members played in two groups that rarely played live, Nukleus (Sosna, Péron and Wüsthoff) and Campylognatus Citelli (Diermaier, Irmler and Meifert).
+There is some disagreement whether the group formed first and approached Nettelbeck, who then brought in Polydor, or whether Polydor tasked Nettelbeck with finding a group for them, whereupon he brought the two groups together.
+Either way, they secured a recording contract with Polydor and shortly found the former schoolhouse at Wümme in which they were to live, rehearse and record for the next three years.
+In 1971 Polydor released their debut, Faust, which sold poorly but received critical acclaim for its innovative approach and established a devoted fan base.
 Meifert was sacked shortly afterwards because, as Péron wrote in 2004, "he discussed things, because he had flat buttocks and an absolutely beautiful girlfriend, because he practised every day, because he always kept his room neat and woke up every morning to first wet a cloth he'd put in front of his room to keep the dirt out, because he played such a hard 4/4th that we had to travel into the tongue, ready to drop, ding dong is handsome top."

 In 1972 the band recorded its second, slightly more accessible album So Far.
+They also collaborated with Tony Conrad on the album Outside the Dream Syndicate.
 Faust became one of the premier bands in the international appreciation of the genre that would eventually be known as krautrock.

+The poor sales of their first two albums led Polydor to drop them, with Faust soon having to leave Wümme, from which they stripped all the useful equipment, keeping all the recordings they had made there.